flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 ## 1. Potential health risks

-Studies, including a 2018 review [1], suggest that prolonged exposure to 2.4 GHz Wi-Fi may be associated with:
+Studies, including a 2018 review [1] and [2], suggest that prolonged exposure to 2.4 GHz Wi-Fi may be associated with:

 - Reproductive system effects
 - Impacts on brain function